-1. you are a woman of childbearing potential and not using reliable contraceptive methods.
+- You are a woman of childbearing potential and not using reliable contraceptive methods.
 You must have a negative pregnancy test before beginning treatment.
 The test should be performed on the second day of a normal menstrual period or 11 days after the last unprotected sexual intercourse, whichever is later.
 Your doctor will advise you about using reliable contraception before taking or whilst taking this medicine.
 Hormonal contraception on its own is not a reliable option because this medicine may make this method ineffective in preventing pregnancy.
 Hormonal contraceptives include ones you take orally (the pill), patches you put on your skin, ones that are injected and implants.
-You should ALWAYS use additional methods of contraception such as condoms and IUDs and not rely just on hormonal contraception.
+You should always use additional methods of contraception such as condoms and IUDs and not rely just on hormonal contraception.
 You should have a pregnancy test every month while you are taking this medicine.
-You must stop taking this medicine for at least 3 months prior to becoming pregnant.

-- you are breastfeeding or planning to breastfeed.

-It is not known whether Tracleer passes into breast milk.
+You must stop taking this medicine for at least 3 months prior to becoming pregnant. - you are breast-feeding or planning to breast-feed.
+It is not known whether Bosleer passes into breast milk.

-- 3. you have allergies to:
+- you have allergies to: - any other medicines

-- any other medicines
+- any other incurrents

-- any other substances such as foods, preservatives or dyes.
+any other substances such as foods, preservatives or dyes.

 - you have or have had any medical conditions, especially the following:

-- pulmonary arterial hypertension or lung disease/ condition
+pulmonary arterial hypertension or lung disease/condition

-- · anaemia
+- anaemia

-- · hypotension

-- · liver or renal disorders
+- hypotensionliver or renal disorders

-- · heart failure or disease
+- heart failure

 - HIV infection

-If you have not told your doctor about any of the above, tell them before you use Tracleer.
+If you have not told your doctor about any of the above, tell them before you use Bosleer.

-While taking Tracleer
+While taking Bosleer

 Do not become pregnant while taking this medicine.
-You must have a pregnancy test every month while you are taking this medicine.